-LGPS Central delivers benefits of scale in responsible investment & engagement and analysis of climate change risks.
-Climate change is one of WMPF's and LGPS Central's stewardship themes.
-With quarterly reporting, WMPF tracks progress against stewardship themes including Climate Change, which is available on our website.
-LGPS Central engages companies on WMPF's behalf.
+LGPS Central delivers benefits of scale in responsible investment & stewardship and analysis of climate change risks.
+Climate change is one of The Fund's and LGPS Central's stewardship themes.
+With quarterly reporting, we track progress against stewardship themes including Climate Change, which is available on our website.
+LGPS Central engages companies on our behalf.